sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/Debugging_JavaScript/Uninstalling_the_debugger.md

 If you need to uninstall the Aptana debugger, you can do so directly from Firefox or Internet Explorer browser.

-To update the Firefox debugger extension, please choose the menu option Tools > Add-ons/Extensions, inside Firefox, and choose "Update".
+{{% alert title="💡 Hint" color="info" %}}To update the Firefox debugger extension, please choose the menu option Tools > Add-ons/Extensions, inside Firefox, and choose "Update".{{% /alert %}}

 ## Instructions